-The Doctoral Program (Psy.D.) in School Psychology builds upon the Center's specialist program in school psychology.
+The Doctoral Program (Psy.D.) in School Psychology builds upon the college's specialist program in school psychology.
 The program is accredited by the American Psychological Association (APA).
-Moreover, it is approved by the Florida Department of Education (DOE) and in nationally recognized by the National Association of School Psychologist (NASP) and the National Council for Accreditation of Teacher Education (NCATE) through the Fischler College of Education (FCE).
+Moreover, it is nationally recognized by the National Association of School Psychologist (NASP).
 The Psy.D. program is based on a model of the practitioner-informed-by-science and consists of 118 semester hours that spans three years of course work and practica, a Directed Study capstone research project, and a 2000-hour internship.
 All candidates must complete at least 600 hours in a P-12 setting at the internship level, which makes them eligible for national certification in school psychology (NCSP).
 The doctoral curriculum meets the Florida state licensure requirements as both a school psychologist and a psychologist under Chapter 490, Florida Statutes.